All Episodes

 And he loans them out at lower interest rates.

-The fundamental problem with monetary policy and a lot of good people I know, certainly Milton Friedman was a monitorist and he wasn't a fan of the gold standard, but a lot of good people I know are a fan of the gold standard.
+The fundamental problem with monetary policy, and a lot of good people I know, certainly Milton Friedman was a monetarist and he wasn't a fan of the gold standard.

 I'm not going to take sides.

-The gold standard provides discipline because if the the government starts to inflate, people turn in their paper money for gold.
+Because if the government starts to inflate, people turn in their paper money for gold.

 And that naturally reduces the inflation rate because the money's out of circulation.

-That's the the salient point there.
+That's the salient point there.

 But you could have the same effect if you had discipline at the Fed.

-If in fact the Fed doesn't print money to fund the government.
+If, in fact, the Fed doesn't print money to fund the government.

-If you had a Federal Reserve that said no we're going to allow interest rates to go up as they should have after this housing bubble, we're going to be tough.
+If you had a Federal Reserve that said, no, we're going to allow interest rates to go up as they should have after this housing bubble, we're going to be tough.

-Like Reagan did in 1981 and 1982 when the Fed clamped down, wrung inflation out of the economy, the system worked pretty good.
+Like Reagan did in 1981 and 1982 when the Fed clamped down, wrung inflation out of the economy.

-It can work well the problem is there is no political will.
+The problem is there is no political will.

-They don't raise interest rates to kill off a recovery and pretty soon it's just easier to print the money.
+They don't raise interest rates to kill off a recovery.

-Big day right here on the Excellence in Broadcasting Network, Florence, Kentucky Wade, thanks for waiting.
+Big day right here on the Excellence in Broadcasting Network, Florence, Kentucky.

 You're on the big show with me, Jason Lewis.